prskid1000/Coding/README.md

 # Coding
-A Store for Competitive Coding codes.
+A Store for Competitive Coding Codes.